kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 El-Condor-_Pasa
 ```

 Although it looks awkward---having a `-` followed by a `_`---this is exactly the desired output given our transformation rules.
-Note that the `^` character is used in the first line as a _negation_ of a character class, and in the second line as a start-of-string anchor.
+Note that the `^` character is used in the first `sed` command as a _negation_ of a character class, and in the second `sed` command as a start-of-string anchor.
 It is this overloading of meanings on a single symbol that leads to difficulties in understanding such expressions.

 ## Can it be done in `bash`?